MSc Accounting and FinanceFind a programme

 |Part-time study available||No, full-time only|

 This taught postgraduate programme is research-led and will draw heavily on academic literature.
-It will develop your ability to critically analyse technical aspects of accounting and finance practice and governance.
+It will build on your existing knowledge of technical aspects of accounting and finance.
+You will develop your ability to critically analyse the nature and conditions of effectiveness for these techniques to contribute to accounting and finance practice and governance.

 This programme develops skills for critical analysis of accounting and finance topics, which will be valuable in your future career.
 The strong conceptual foundation it offers will support students who want to pursue an academic or professional career in accounting or finance.